Arriving In Havana

 A stop at Revolution Square reminded us very much of our visit to Beijing and Tiananmen Square.
 The large open square had government buildings around the sides.
 Murals of Che Guevara and Camilo Cienfuegos adorned the front of two of the buildings.
 Across the busy thoroughfare was the José Marti Memorial.
 This area commemorated the national heroes of Cuba.

 We got a quick view of the history on our first visit to colourful Havana.
+History is certainly another of the reasons you might want to visit Havana.

 Walking Around Old Town Havana